arangodb/docs/3.10/analyzers.md

 <small>Introduced in: v3.10.0</small>

-An Analyzer capable of classifying tokens in the input.
+An Analyzer capable of classifying tokens in the input text.

-It uses a user-provided [fastText](https://fasttext.cc/) word embeddings model to classify input text.
+It applies a user-provided [fastText](https://fasttext.cc/) word embedding model to classify the input text.
 It is able to classify individual tokens as well as entire inputs.

 The *properties* allowed for this Analyzer are an object with the following attributes:

 * `model_location` (string): the on-disk path to the trained fastText model.
-Please note: if you are running this in an ArangoDB cluster, this model will need to exist on every machine in the cluster.
+Note: if you are running this in an ArangoDB cluster, this model must exist on every machine in the cluster.
-* `top_k` (number, *optional*): the number of class labels that will be produced per input (default: 1)
+* `top_k` (number, optional): the number of class labels that will be produced per input (default: 1).
-* `threshold` (number, *optional*): the probability threshold for which a label will be assigned to an input.
+* `threshold` (number, optional): the probability threshold for which a label will be assigned to an input.
 A fastText model produces a probability per class label, and this is what will be filtered (default: 0.99).

 **Examples**

-Create and use a classification Analyzer with a stored "cooking" classifier.
-Then classify
+Create and use a `classification` Analyzer with a stored "cooking" classifier to classify items.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
 @startDocuBlockInline analyzerClassification